-Despite dating back numerous decades, Controlled Traffic Farming (CTF) is one of the most advanced agronomic techniques, even if dates back many years.
-It’s a crop management system that separates cultivation from transit areas dividing the field into “stripes”.
-Most of them are for cultivation only, so they’re less subject to spreaders or other agricultural vehicles transiting, which can only move on the remaining areas.
-This clear separation limits and keeps under control the traffic on farming land reducing as a result soil compaction.
+Despite dating back numerous decades, Controlled Traffic Farming (CTF) is one of the most advanced agronomic techniques.
+It’s a crop management system that separates crop areas from transit areas, thus dividing the field into “stripes”.
+Soil compaction is, therefore, confined to these narrow strips of land, whereas crops can continue to flourish on the undamaged soil.
+This clear separation limits the traffic on farming land - thus also limiting soil compaction.

-Preserving entire soil areas makes it possible to reduce the intensity of soil tillage, to limit the use of fertilizers or other agents, to decrease energy consumption per unit of harvested product, and to foster the ecological soil balance.
+Additionally, reserving entire soil areas makes it possible to reduce the intensity of soil tillage, to limit the use of fertilizers or other agents, to decrease energy consumption per unit of harvested product, and to foster the ecological soil balance.
 All in all, controlled traffic farming is a win-win in our eyes!

 Today, precision farming and automatic guidance systems can be used to implement this technique, detecting transit lanes with the highest accuracy.
 For instance, a “smart” spreader, equipped with an automatic guidance system, receives GPS coordinates and travels across the field on the exact same path.
 Neat!
 However, if advanced technology isn’t for you, you can still implement controlled traffic farming through traditional marking systems.
 This can be achieved simply by matching up machinery tracks!

-BKT is well aware of that fact that each application needs the right tire.
-So, if you are looking for a buddy to implement Controlled Traffic Farming with your spreaders, we suggest using Agrimax RT 600.
+BKT is well aware of the fact that each application needs the right tire.
+So, if you are looking for a buddy to implement controlled traffic farming with your spreaders, we suggest using Agrimax RT 600.

-This radial tire is perfect even on delicate soils ensuring the least possible impact.
-Its wide contact area provides an optimized weight distribution, protects the soil and favors both yields and business.
-A delicate and likewise strong and resistant tire for your fields - with the ability to be soft and sensitive when needs be!
+This radial tire is perfect - even on delicate soils - ensuring the least possible impact.
+Its wide contact area provides an optimized weight distribution, protects the soil and favors both yields and cost-effective business.
+Agrimax RT 600: a strong and resistant tire for your fields - with the ability to be soft and sensitive when needs be!

 To find out more and to learn about all the available sizes, just visit our website!